eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 4. **Authenticated Artifacts**

    - Each phase artifact that influences appraisal MUST be integrity-protected under a key bound to ceremony inputs defined by the active profile.
-   - Integrity protection MUST cover at minimum: `eca_uuid`, channel role (Attester/Verifier), and a profile-defined set of claims sufficient for appraisal.
+   - Integrity protection MUST cover at minimum: ceremony identifier, channel role (Attester/Verifier), and a profile-defined set of claims sufficient for appraisal.

 5. **Replay & Freshness**